-- (a) Within the planned site or along the proposed route options for the proposed facility. - (b) Contiguous to the planned site or contiguous to the preferred or alternate route(s) of the proposed facility. - (c) Who may be approached by the applicant for any additional easement or land access necessary for the construction, operation, or maintenance of the facility. - (d) If the property owner's address is not the same as the address affected by the proposed facility, then the applicant shall also send a letter to the affected property. - (3) At least twenty-one days before each informational meeting, the applicant shall also display information required by B(1) and (2) of this rule in a prominent location on the applicant's website. - (4) If the location of the proposed facility changes after the informational meetings, the applicant shall send a letter to any property owner and affected tenantresident, as defined by paragraph (B)(2) of this rule.
+- (a) Within the planned site or along the proposed route options, where applicable, options for the proposed facility. - (b) Contiguous to the planned site or contiguous to the preferred or alternate route(s) proposed route of the proposed facility. - (c) Who may be approached by the applicant for any additional easement or land access necessary for the construction, operation, or maintenance of the facility. - (d) If the property owner's address is not the same as the address affected by the proposed facility, then the applicant shall also send a letter to the each affected property. - (3) At least twenty-one days before each informational meeting, the applicant shall also display information required by B(1) and (2) of this rule in a prominent location on the applicant's website. - (3) (4) If the location of the proposed facility changes after the second informational meeting, the applicant shall send a letter to any property owner and affected tenantresident, as defined by paragraph (B)(2) of this rule.
 The letter shall be sent at least twenty-one days prior to the public hearing.
 The letter shall briefly describe the certification process, including information on how to participate in the proceeding, and the date, time, and location of the public hearing.
 The letter shall also include a brief description of the project.
 The letter shall include the applicant's and board's website and contact information the website, mailing address, email address, and telephone number of the board.
 The letter shall be sent by first class mail.
-Notice of compliance with this requirement shall be filed with the board in the case record and a list of the names of each tenant-resident and property owner shall be provided to staff. - (45) At the public informational meetings, the applicant shall present maps showing the proposed facility, as well as mapping software with aerial imagery that contains layers representing facility components along with sensitive receptors and address search capabilities at a seale that allows affected property owners to identify the location of their property in relation to the facility.
+Notice of compliance with this requirement shall be filed with the board in the case record and a list of the names of each tenantresident and property owner shall be provided to staff. - (4) (5) At the public informational meetings, the applicant shall present maps showing the proposed facility, as well as mapping software with aerial imagery that contains layers representing facility components along with sensitive receptors and address search capabilities. at a scale that allows affected property owners to identify the location of their property in relation to the facility.
+The applicant maintains the right to protect from disclosure any facility information that is critical energy infrastructure information and other facility information that is confidentially protected from public disclosure.
 The applicant shall solicit written comments from the attendees.
-The applicant shall summarize in its certificate application how many and what types of comments were received and include all written comments with its application filing.
+The applicant shall summarize in its certificate application how many and what types of comments were received and, after redacting any information as to each commenter's postal address, email address, and telephone number, file the written comments with its application.